lun3x/multi_index_map/multi_index_map/examples/boost_inspired/README.md

 ## Generic Index Selection

-`OrderMap` selects an index through a user-defined accessor type rather than generating a different accessor method or public selector type for every indexed field:
+`OrderMap` selects an index through a user-defined selector type rather than generating a different selector method or public selector type for every indexed field:

 ```rust
 orders.by::<ByTimestamp>().range(start..end);
 orders.by_mut::<ByTrader>().remove_all("John");
 ```

-The example-local `OrderMapIndex` trait uses generic associated types to map each accessor to its immutable and mutable named view types.
-Its constructor methods let the two map accessors construct the selected views while preserving the borrow lifetime.
-In the hand-written expansion, the accessors also serve as their corresponding internal hash/tree index specs.
+The example-local `OrderMapIndex` trait uses generic associated types to map each selector to its immutable and mutable named view types.
+Its constructor methods let the two map selectors construct the selected views while preserving the borrow lifetime.
+In the hand-written expansion, the selectors also serve as their corresponding internal hash/tree index specs.

 ## View Capabilities